 Australian Historical Population Statistics contains data cubes on the following topics:

 2. Population age and sex structure

 9. Overseas arrivals and departures

 10. Aboriginal and Torres Strait Islander population

-At the time of publication these data cubes contained published ABS data up to June 2011.
-More up-to-date data will be available from the ABS website – please see the individual ABS Demography publications listed as sources at the bottom of each spreadsheet A list of related ABS and other products is also available in the Explanatory Notes and the Related Information tab.
+These data cubes contain published ABS data up to June 2016.
+More up-to-date data is available from the ABS website – see the individual ABS Demography publications listed as sources at the bottom of each spreadsheet.
+A list of related ABS and other products is also available in the Explanatory Notes and the Related Information tab.

 For further information about these and related statistics, contact the National Information and Referral Service on 1300 135 070.